ashutoshmjain/gita/src/mathuraLanding.md

 The legend says the epic was too big to scribe for humans!
 Thus, the first writer poet - `Krishna Dwaipayana` summoned help from `Ganesa` - the elephant god.
 In Hindu mythology, `Ganesa` is the embodiment of intelligence.
 On account of his supernatural intelligence, he is also known as `Vighn Vighnesh` - the god of problem solvers - akin (still elusive) artificial general intelligence [^agi].

 <div style="padding-left:40px;font-size:0.9em;">
 Like Egyptian god Thoth, `Ganesa` is considered the god of wisdom, knowledge, magic, art, and science.
 Incidentally both of them are depicted to have non-human brains. `Thoth` sports head of a baboon while `Ganesa` is crowned with that of an elephant.
 Larger animals such as elephants, lose evolutionary advantage (versus humans) despite bigger brains - larger physique being harder to feed and multiply.
-Sporting a larger brain on a human torso thus symbolizes right-sizing to optimize for growth of intelligence.
+Sporting a larger brain on a human torso thus symbolizes right-sizing to optimize for greater replication of intelligence.
 It is on account of this gift, they are known as deities of hieroglyphs - sacred carvings - text.
 </div>

 ---